Self-healing hydrogels: Synthetic hydrogels

-Biological Hydrogels
+Biological hydrogels

 Biological hydrogels are derived from preexisting components of body tissues such as collagen, hyaluronic acid (HA), or fibrin.
 Collagen, HA, and fibrin are components that occur naturally in the extracellular matrix of mammals.
 Collagen is the main structural component in tissues and it already contains cell-signaling domains that can promote cell growth.
 In order to mechanically enhance collagen into a hydrogel, it must be chemically crosslinked, crosslinked using UV light or temperature, or mixed with other polymers.
 Collagen hydrogels would be nontoxic and biocompatible.

-Hybrid Hydrogels
+Hybrid hydrogels

 Hybrid hydrogels combine synthetic and biological materials and take advantage of the best properties of each.
 Synthetic polymers are easily customizable and can be tailored for specific functions such as biocompatibility.
 Biological polymers such as peptides also have adventitious properties such as specificity of binding and high affinity for certain cells and molecules.
 A hybrid of these two polymer types allows for the creation of hydrogels with novel properties.
 An example of a hybrid hydrogel would include a synthetically created polymer with several peptide domains.

-Integrated fiber nanostructures
+Integrated fibre nanostructures

 Peptide-based self-healing hydrogels may be selectively grown onto nanofiber material which can then incorporated into the desired reconstructive tissue target.
 The hydrogel framework is then chemically modified to promote cell adhesion to the nanofiber peptide scaffold.
 Because the growth of the extracellular matrix scaffold is pH dependent, the materials selected must be factored for pH response when selecting the scaffolding material.

-Drug Delivery
+Drug delivery

 The swelling and bioadhesion of hydrogels can be controlled based on the fluid environment they are introduced to in the body.
 These properties make them excellent for use as controlled drug delivery devices.
 Where the hydrogel adheres in the body will be determined by its chemistry and reactions with the surrounding tissues.
 If introduced by mouth, the hydrogel could adhere to anywhere in the gastrointestinal tract including the mouth, the stomach, the small intestine, or the colon.
 Adhesion in a specifically targeted region will cause for a localized drug delivery and an increased concentration of the drug taken up by the tissues.